 Museum Anne Frank Amsterdam

 Anne was only 12 years old when she had to hide.
 How difficult it must have been for her and her companions to be quiet all day long and stay inside for so long.
 Anne kept a diary in which she writes about her thoughts and emotions.
 In August 1944 the family was betrayed; arrested by the Nazis and deported to a concentration camp where they all died except father Otto Frank.
 He was the only one of the family who survived the war.
 Nobody knows who betrayed the families to the Nazis.
-Anne dies at the age of 15 in concentration camp Bergen-Belsen, her sister already died in this camp of Typhus.
+Anne dies at the age of 15 in the concentration camp Bergen-Belsen, her sister already died in this camp of Typhus.
 How awful to die so young and lonely, torn apart from her loved ones, only weeks before liberation.

 Symbol of the Holocaust